 Get a taste of Sport and Exercise Sciences with:

 The School of Physical Education, Sport and Exercise Sciences offers students the opportunity to participate in practical sport and exercise sciences and the Otago student life.
 Discover your passion or enhance your potential in sport and exercise science during the school holidays.
 Get hands-on experience in biomechanics, exercise physiology and motor behaviour activities.
 Interact with our researchers, learn about their discoveries and use state of the art equipment and facilities to explore a range of sport and exercise sciences.

 High school laboratory experiences

 We offer lab experiences to local high schools.
-The labs have two main foci; Thermoregulation (Biology class - homeostasis focus), Exercise & Sport Science (PE class – Biomechanics and Exercise Physiology focus).
+The labs have two main foci: Thermoregulation (Biology class - homeostasis focus) and Exercise & Sport Science (PE class – Biomechanics and Exercise Physiology focus).

 These highly interactive labs target year 13 students, have an emphasis on applied learning and are typically scheduled as a two hour session at either 9–11am or 1–3pm.

 The labs are organised around three separate stations through which each student moves.
 Each station has a maximum of 12 students, so a total group of around 36.

 - Station 1 – Flume/plunge pool – Thermoregulation